martinrotter/rssguard/docs/source/features/extractor.md

 Without `-t`, the extractor writes extracted HTML.

-## Standard Input Configuration
+## Optional JSON Input
-The extractor optionally reads a JSON object from standard input.
-If no JSON is supplied, default settings are used.
+You can pass extra settings as JSON through standard input.
+If you do not pass JSON, the extractor uses its defaults.

 ```json
 {